 14 Famous Vogue Covers Created by Famous Artists

 It won’t be a lie if I say that Vogue has been one of the most influential magazines in the world for at least a century.
 So it’s no surprise that Vogue covers have been created by some of the greatest modern artists.
-Even recently, the cover with Jennifer Lawrence on the September 2017 issue has been painted by John Currin.

 Below, take a look at some enthralling magazine covers by Salvador Dalí, Andy Warhol, and other famous fine artists.
 Even Matisse made an appearance as a backdrop and while not his design, Marcel Duchamp’s The Large Glass sculpture appeared as a prop with his blessing.